victorcastro/docs/docs/voice/voice-for-ios/voice-ios-sinch-client.md

                                                      userId:@"<user id>"];
 ```

-The _Application Key_ and _Application Secret_ are obtained from the Sinch Developer Dashboard.
-See \[Production Environments\]\[\] for valid values for _environmentHost_.
-The User ID should uniquely identify the user on the particular device.
+* The _Application Key_ is obtained from the [Sinch Developer Dashboard - Apps](https://portal.sinch.com/#/apps).
+* The _User ID_ should uniquely identify the user on the particular device.

 ## Specifying capabilities